ansible-collections/servicenow.itsm/docs/servicenow.itsm.change_request_module.rst

 Synopsis
 --------
-- Create, delete or update a ServiceNow incident.
+- Create, delete or update a ServiceNow change request.
-- For more information, refer to the ServiceNow incident management documentation at https://docs.servicenow.com/bundle/paris-it-service-management/page/product/incident-management/concept/c_IncidentManagement.html.
+- For more information, refer to the ServiceNow change management documentation at https://docs.servicenow.com/bundle/paris-it-service-management/page/product/change-management/concept/c_ITILChangeManagement.html.